-Visiting the atmospheric Bective Abbey Ruins
+Visiting ancient Bective Abbey Ireland

 Bective Abbey was built by Murchadh O’ Melaghin, King of Meath, for the Cistercians, and was dedicated to the Blessed Virgin.
-It was an abbey of some importance as the Abbot was a spiritual lord and sat in the Parliament of the Pale.
+It was an abbey of some importance in Ireland as the Abbot was a spiritual lord and sat in the Parliament of the Pale.

 When the Anglo-Norman lord Hugh de Lacy, Lord of Meath, was killed in 1195 his body was buried in Bective but his head was brought to St Thomas’s Abbey, Dublin.
 The two monasteries fell out over who had the right to de Lacy’s remains until the Bishop of Meath intervened in 1205 in favour of St Thomas’s.
 The Abbots of Bective were involved in disputes with other Cistercian houses such as Mellifont, Co.
 Meath and Jerpoint, Co.
 Kilkenny.